 """

-Searches for AI model news and extracts markdown content from top results.
+Searches for AI news and extracts markdown from the top results.

 """